-In a typical chip design environment, designers use 1000’s of CPU’s hosted on large server farms to execute their tool jobs every day.
-As chip complexity and schedule pressures grow, ensuring server farms have adequate CPU and memory resources for timely and successful job execution has become mission critical.
-Having every machine in the farm contain the fastest available CPU and maximum memory configuration may sound ideal, but it’s cost prohibitive (not to mention technically challenging to maintain).
-To help manage design teams’ requirements, IT managers have devised innovative techniques to ensure optimal usage of these server farms, such as different job queues with memory and/or runtime restrictions.
+In a typical chip design environment, designers use thousands of CPU’s in a distributed high performance computing (HPC) environment to execute their tool jobs every day.
+As chip complexity and schedule pressures grow, ensuring compute clusters have adequate CPU and memory resources for timely and successful job execution has become mission critical.
+Having every machine in the HPC data center contain the fastest available CPU and maximum memory configuration may sound ideal, but it’s cost prohibitive (not to mention technically challenging to maintain).
+To help manage design teams’ requirements, IT managers have devised innovative techniques to ensure optimal usage of these HPC resources such as different job queues with memory and/or runtime restrictions.
 But most IT and design managers acknowledge that the compute resources used for chip design are still not efficiently used.

-Surveys of compute farm managers indicate an average utilization of 50% to 60%.
+Surveys of HPC infrastructure managers indicate an average utilization of 50% to 60%.
 The highest performance machines typically have more jobs scheduled on them than they can handle, increasing the jobs pend time, which is time a job sits in queue waiting for a resource.
 At the same time, less powerful machines too often sit idle.
-This occurs because the users of these server farms — chip designers — are expected to manage the process and ensure that their jobs are configured correctly to target the best machine for their job needs.
+This occurs because the users of these HPC clusters — chip designers — are expected to manage the process and ensure that their jobs are configured correctly to target the best machine for their job needs.

 The Problem: Out of Sight, Out of Mind!

 Designers must estimate the amount of resources required for their job and will often re-use flow submission scripts from other users without reconsidering resource requirements.
-Synopsys has analyzed nearly one million design-specific compute jobs and determined that about 96% of the jobs incorrectly estimate the memory requirement by at least 20% (see Figure 1).
-About 80% of the jobs overestimate the memory requirement, resulting in underutilization of compute farm ‘slots’.
+Synopsys has analyzed nearly ne million design-specific compute jobs and determined that about 96% of the jobs incorrectly estimate the memory requirement by at least 20% (see Figure 1).
+About 80% of the jobs overestimate the memory requirement, resulting in underutilization of HPC environment ‘slots’.
 The number of ‘slots’ is the number of jobs a machine can run; a typical batch machine will have one slot per core.

 On the other hand, about 12% of the jobs underestimate the required memory.
-Underestimating the memory can cause the system to run out of memory and start thrashing (i.e., aggressively reading and writing to and from disk instead of RAM), thereby affecting other jobs running on that machine.
-In most cases, when a system is thrashing, jobs will run slower and hold tool licenses for a longer duration, reducing the overall efficiency of the farm.
+Underestimating the memory can cause the HPC platform to run out of memory and start thrashing (i.e., aggressively reading and writing to and from disk instead of RAM), thereby affecting other jobs running on that cluster.
+In most cases, when a cluster is thrashing, jobs will run slower and hold tool licenses for a longer duration, reducing the overall efficiency of the HPC environment.

-In compute farms where queue-based runtime limits are enforced, users tend to be conservative and overestimate their job runtime to avoid their jobs from getting terminated.
-In doing so, queues with shorter run time limits are underutilized and queues with longer runtime limits have a long list of pending jobs.
-Moreover, when flow scripts are used to submit jobs, memory and runtime requirements for all the jobs remain unchanged, resulting in underutilization of slots and inefficient use of compute farm resources.
+In HPC environments where queue-based runtime limits are enforced, users tend to be conservative and overestimate their job runtime to avoid their jobs from getting terminated.
+In doing so, queues with shorter runtime limits are underutilized and queues with longer runtime limits have a long list of pending jobs.
+Moreover, when flow scripts are used to submit jobs, memory and runtime requirements for all the jobs remain unchanged, resulting in underutilization of slots and inefficient use of compute resources.

 How ARO Works